martbetz/The-Promura-Project/FAQs.md

 - a photo of the front of the lens that clearly displays the full description and serial number engraved on the faceplate
 - a photo of the rear of the lens that clearly evidences the mount type

+<h4>Where can I find reviews of these lenses?</h4>

+There are some helpful [Auto-Promura 28mm C.P.
+Hi-Lux MC reviews on pentaxforums.com](https://www.pentaxforums.com/userreviews/auto-promura-28mm-2-8-c-p-hi-lux-mc.html).
+As for the Auto-Promura 28mm C.P.
+Hi-Lux MC, this thing is so rare that I've yet to find any — please get in touch if you find some!

 <h4>Why are there no links to some of the original sources?</h4>

 Many of the sources are auction and sale listings, and they often tend to disapear once the lenses move on.
 In an ideal world, everything would be archived; however, one has to be considerate of data use and copyright restrictions.
 Having said all this, I still record the important stuff within the detailed summaries (doing so takes time, though, so I throw myself down on your patience).